Mesuva/concrete5-quick-start-guide-v9/common-editing-tasks.md

 * By using a **Content** block and placing an image directly within the content.

 ## Adding YouTube videos
 Add a **YouTube Video** block to embed a youtube video.
-Paste in the address of the video from youtube (e.g. https://www.youtube.com/watch?v=ABCDEF) into the YouTube URl field and press 'Add'.
+Paste in the address of the video from youtube (e.g. https://www.youtube.com/watch?v=ABCDEF) into the YouTube URL field and press 'Add'.

 ## To copy blocks to the clipboard
 Blocks can be copied to a 'clipboard' within concrete5, allowing them to be easily copied between pages.
 To copy a block: